-The Children’s Museum is a private, non-profit institution that strives to increase the public’s understanding of science and nature.
+The Children’s Museum is a non-profit educational institution that strives to inspire life-long learning among children and their caregivers by providing experiential learning programs covering STEAM, health, nature and the environment.
 Founded in 1927 as a one-room natural history museum in The Pond House at Elizabeth Park in Hartford, The Children’s Museum is the fifth oldest children’s museum in the nation.

 The Children’s Museum moved to its current location in 1958.
 It is unique in its cluster of components:

 - The highly respected science-curriculum-based Children’s Museum Preschool established in 1946;

 - The Travelers Science Dome at the Gengras Planetarium opened in 1968;